spilledBeansEverywhere/SMS-Speedrunning-Guide/advanced_movement.md

 {% include youtube.html id="jdMacd8xG8g" %}

-After doing a glitchy wallkick, Mario will be stuck in Y-Cam for half a second before being able to cancel out of it and start moving again.
+After doing a glitchy wallkick, Mario will be stuck in Y-Cam for half a second before being able to cancel out of it with a button press.
 By breifly hovering after the GWK, Mario will cancel out of Y-Cam instantly and be able to start moving again much faster.